russell-archer/StoreHelper/Sources/StoreHelper/Documentation.docc/guide.md

 Of course, we could just return the highest `Product.SubscriptionInfo.Status` we find in the subscription group.
 However, this would mean the caller would have to re-check and unwrap the transaction and renewal information.

-The key objects accessible via `SubscriptionInfo` are as follows:
+The key objects accessible via `SubInfo` are as follows:

-- `SubscriptionInfo.subscriptionStatus.state`
+- `SubInfo.subscriptionStatus.state`
 An enum that tells you if the subscription is `.subscribed`, `.revoked`, `.expired`, etc.

-- `SubscriptionInfo.product.subscription`
+- `SubInfo.product.subscription`
 Provides access to `subscriptionPeriod.unit` and `subscriptionPeriod.value` which enables you to work out how often the subscription renews.

-- `SubscriptionInfo.verifiedSubscriptionRenewalInfo`
+- `SubInfo.verifiedSubscriptionRenewalInfo`
 Allows you to see if the subscription will auto-renew, if the current product will be renewed or the user upgraded/downgraded the product so that a different product will be renewed at the end of the current subscription period, the `expirationDate` of subscription, etc.

-- `SubscriptionInfo.latestVerifiedTransaction`
+- `SubInfo.latestVerifiedTransaction`
 Tells you if the product has been upgraded, the purchase date, etc.

 `StoreHelper` includes `SubscriptionListViewRow`, `SubscriptionView`, `SubscriptionInfoViewModel`, `SubscriptionInfoView` and `SubscriptionInfoSheet` to manage the display of subscriptions.